sravis02/SongBPMRenamer/README.md

 # Song BPM Renamer
-You got plenty of audio files in your directory and want to know the bpm of each song?
+When creating music mixtapes you often need to know the bpm count from plenty tracks at once.
-This tool automatically fetches the bpm of your songs from the internet and then prepends the bpm count to the original audio file name in your directory.
+This tool automatically fetches the bpm of your audio files from the internet and then prepends the bpm count to the original audio file name in your directory.

+## Requirements:
+ - Names of the audio files must include keywords about the song
+ - Wifi connection is necessary